 Proactive news headlines including Horizon Minerals, Stelar Metals, Prescient Therapeutics and Volt Resources

-- Eastern Metals Ltd (ASX:EMS) has completed an initial lithium exploration reconnaissance program over a small area of priority interest at the Barrow Creek Project in the Northern Territory.
+- Eastern Metals Ltd EMS has completed an initial lithium exploration reconnaissance program over a small area of priority interest at the Barrow Creek Project in the Northern Territory.
 Click here

-- MGC Pharmaceuticals Ltd (LSE:MXC, OTC:MGCLF, ASX:MXC) is encouraged by positive results from an open-label clinical study for the white-label version of its ArtemiC™ Support to assess its impact on patients suffering from Long-COVID.
+- MGC Pharmaceuticals Ltd (MXCMGCLFMXC) is encouraged by positive results from an open-label clinical study for the white-label version of its ArtemiC™ Support to assess its impact on patients suffering from Long-COVID.
 Click here

-- Emperor Energy Ltd (ASX:EMP) has added A$1.12 million to the company coffers thanks to a strongly supported placement.
+- Emperor Energy Ltd EMP has added A$1.12 million to the company coffers thanks to a strongly supported placement.
 Click here

-- Piedmont Lithium Inc (ASX:PLL, NASDAQ:PLL, XETRA:) strategic partner Atlantic Lithium Ltd has completed a pivotal drill program at its flagship Ewoyaa spodumene project in Ghana.
+- Piedmont Lithium Inc (PLLPLL XETRA:)) strategic partner Atlantic Lithium Ltd has completed a pivotal drill program at its flagship Ewoyaa spodumene project in Ghana.
 Click here

-- Jindalee Resources Ltd (ASX:JRL) has fielded several shallow intercepts of high-grade lithium mineralisation, generated in an infill drilling program designed to improve confidence in the McDermitt Lithium Project’s resource estimate.
+- Jindalee Resources Ltd JRL has fielded several shallow intercepts of high-grade lithium mineralisation, generated in an infill drilling program designed to improve confidence in the McDermitt Lithium Project's resource estimate.
 Click here

-- QMines Ltd (ASX:QML) has hit broad, high-grade copper and gold in the latest drill holes at its flagship Mt Chalmers Copper-Gold Project near Rockhampton in central Queensland.
+- QMines Ltd QML has hit broad, high-grade copper and gold in the latest drill holes at its flagship Mt Chalmers Copper-Gold Project near Rockhampton in central Queensland.
 Click here

 About Proactive